bookiza/bookiza.old.docs/_posts/2018-07-26-structure.md

 ```

-The project has the following structure:
+The project has the following directory structure:

 ```